Are you allergic to your makeup?

 Parabens are one of the most widely used preservatives in cosmetics because not everyone has a reaction to them.
 This is why you’ll commonly see parabens in foundations, powders, eyeliners, eyeshadows, lipstick, and blushes.
 They’re even in makeup removers, toothpastes, and sunscreens.
 However, if you’re one of the millions who is affected by parabens, you’ll want to avoid any product that contains this unholy preservative.

-Last but certainly not least on the list of known skin irritants are cheap, low-grade ingredients.
-A lot of big name cosmetic companies simply go for the cheapest ingredients possible.
+3. Cheap, low-grade ingredients.
+A lot of conventional cosmetic companies simply go for the cheapest ingredients possible.
 As long as these ingredients don’t present an issue with the majority of their customer base, these companies will opt for the cheapest (and therefore, lowest quality) products available.
+These ingredients are often used as fillers, such as talc.

 The problem with this is that some of their customers will experience an allergic reaction– and it stinks when that person is you.
 If you have an autoimmune disease or a sensitivity to certain chemicals, you’re can never be too careful with what you wear because the slightest imbalance can leave you with irritated skin for days.